StatistikStadtZuerich/documentation/README.md

 }} GROUP BY ?dataset ?label
 ```
 ### list of all measures
-Use the folloing query to geta  list of all available measures.
+Use the following query to geta  list of all available measures.
 Clicking on each measure will give you additional information like unit and description.
 ```SPARQL
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>
 PREFIX qb: <http://purl.org/linked-data/cube#>